[Full Guide] Wiring Battery in Series VS. Parallel

 Improved efficiency

-By distributing the load across the batteries, series connections reduce the load on individual batteries, improving system efficiency.
+By distributing the load across the batteries, series connections reduce the load on individual batteries and thus improve system efficiency.

 Increased energy storage

-Connecting batteries in series increases the system's ability to store energy, making it advantageous for expanded power needs in remote areas with limited power sources.
+Connecting batteries in series increases the system's ability to store energy, making it advantageous for extended power needs in remote areas with limited power sources.

 Easy installation